-In Windows® 95/98, place the CD-ROM into the computer.
+In Windows[®] 95/98, place the CD-ROM into the computer.
 The main menu will appear.
 Click the Hardware Doctor Install button.
 The HWDoctor Setup screen will show up.
 Please refer the to figure below.

-HWDocto Setup - Welcome to the HWDoc tor installatio in program.
-Setup can Before pro be running not install system files or up ceeding, we recommend th ndate shared nat you close files if they are in use any applications you a.
-Ji may
+HWDocto Setup Welcome to the HWDoctor installation program.
+Setup cannot install system files or update shared files if they are in use.
+Before proceeding, we recommend that you close any applications you may be running.
+Exit Setup